 The corporation’s general liability insurance policy does not apply to bodily injury or property damage for which any insured may be held liable by reason of: causing or contributing to the intoxication of any person; the furnishing of alcoholic beverages to a person under the legal drinking age or under the influence of alcohol; or failure to comply with any statute, ordinance or regulation relating to the sale, gift, distribution or use of alcoholic beverages.

+Alcohol use on Star Island is restricted to a few locations – the majority of Star Island is dry/alcohol free, including the dining hall and on the grounds (including the waterfront).
 Alcoholic beverages may be consumed legally (21+) and responsibly in the following spaces during conference functions and privately in the evenings: Newton Centre, Lindquist Deck, Stone Village lawn, Pink Parlor, Brookfield, and the Summer House.
 Additional spaces for conference functions will be considered on a case by case basis.

 Name tags must be provided for all conferees to wear throughout the conference to promote fellowship among participants.
 If any conferees are under the age of 21, it must somehow be indicated on their nametags (different color, different lanyard, sticker etc.) so that those designated to serve alcoholic beverages during events can distinguish between those of legal drinking age and those who are under age.